release-it/release-it/CONTRIBUTING.md

 ## 🛎 Questions & Feature Requests

 Feel free to [open a ticket](https://github.com/webpro/release-it/issues/new) with your question.
 Feature requests are also welcome.
 Describe the feature, why you need it, and how it should work.
 Please provide as much detail and context as possible.

 ## 🐛 File a Bug

 In case you've encountered a bug, please make sure:

 - You are using the [latest version](https://github.com/webpro/release-it/releases).
 - You have read the [documentation](https://github.com/webpro/release-it/blob/master/README.md) first, and double-checked your configuration.
-- You have acknowledged from using `--verbose` and `--debug` the errors are likely a bug in this project, and not coming from e.g. your environment or custom scripts/commands.
+- You have acknowledged from [Troubleshooting & debugging](README.md#troubleshooting--debugging) the errors are likely a bug in this project, and not coming from e.g. your environment or custom scripts/commands.
 - In your issue description, please include:
   - What you expected to see, and what happened instead.
   - Your operating system and other environment information.
   - As much information as possible, such as the command and configuration used.
-  - Interesting logs with `--verbose` and/or `--debug`. \* All steps to reproduce the issue.
+  - Interesting logs from a verbose and/or debug run.
+  - All steps to reproduce the issue.

 ## 🎁 Pull Requests